Safety at the Y

 • Staff are not allowed to babysit children they meet through the YMCA

-Signs of abuse include:
+Possible signs of abuse may include:

 • Abrupt changes in behavior, anxiety, clinging, aggressiveness, or withdrawal